Kotlin/KEEP/proposals/stdlib/durations-and-clocks.md

 to notch the moment of the beginning, store it somewhere and then calculate the elapsed time from that moment.
 Also the elapsed time can be noted not only once, as it is with `measureTime`, but multiple times.

-The interface `Clock` is a basic building block both for implementing `measureTime` and for covering the case above.
+The interface `TimeSource` is a basic building block both for implementing `measureTime` and for covering the case above.
-It allows to obtain a `ClockMark` that captures the current instant of the clock.
-That `ClockMark` can be queried later for the amount of time elapsed since that instant, potentially multiple times.
+It allows to obtain a `TimeMark` that captures the current instant of the time source.
+That `TimeMark` can be queried later for the amount of time elapsed since that instant, potentially multiple times.

 #### Noting time remaining to a particular point in future

-Timeout dealing cases usually involve taking a `ClockMark` at some point and then verifying whether the elapsed time has exceeded the given timeout value.
-This requires operating two entities: the `ClockMark` and the timeout `Duration`.
+Timeout dealing cases usually involve taking a `TimeMark` at some point and then verifying whether the elapsed time has exceeded the given timeout value.
+This requires operating two entities: the `TimeMark` and the timeout `Duration`.

-Instead the `ClockMark` can be displaced by the given `Duration` value to get another `ClockMark` representing timeout expiration point in future.
-The function `elapsedNow` invoked on the latter `ClockMark` will return negative values while the timeout is not expired, and positive values if it is.
-For convenience, instead of checking `elapsedNow` function returning a negative duration one can use `hasPassedNow`/`hasNotPassedNow` functions of the `ClockMark`.
+Instead, the `TimeMark` can be displaced by the given `Duration` value to get another `TimeMark` representing timeout expiration point in the future.
+The function `elapsedNow` invoked on the latter `TimeMark` will return negative values while the timeout is not expired, and positive values if it is.
+For convenience, instead of checking `elapsedNow` function returning a negative duration one can use `hasPassedNow`/`hasNotPassedNow` functions of the `TimeMark`.
-This way timeout can be represented by a single `ClockMark` instead of `ClockMark` and `Duration`.
+This way timeout can be represented by a single `TimeMark` instead of a `TimeMark` and a `Duration`.

 ## Similar API review